bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

     /bedrock/strata/~(stratum-name~)/~(file-path~)

-For example, to access *specifically* Crux's `/etc/rc.conf` file, one could
+For example, to access *specifically* Crux's `/etc/rc.conf` file, one could use the following file path:
-use:

     /bedrock/strata/crux/etc/rc.conf

-Specify a file to execute require a different access method.
+Specifying a file to execute require a different access method.
 Instead, the given executable should be prefixed with `brc ~(stratum-name~)`, as one would do with the `sudo -u` or `chroot` commands.